BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/dwarven_holds.md

 - Throw Stones (range 8", Strength 2)
 - Sworn Protector (Thorin)

-**ACTIVE/PASSIVE RULES**
+- **Embedded Axe-blade** `ACTIVE`

-- **Embedded Axe-blade** `ACTIVE` - If Bifur wins a Duel roll, he may make a single Strength 4 Strike against one enemy in the Combat, but will not be doubled if they are Trapped.
+If Bifur wins a Duel roll, he may make a single Strength 4 Strike against one enemy in the Combat, but will not be doubled if they are Trapped.
 If he wounds them, the axe-blade in his skull is removed.
 From that point onwards in each Move phase, before the Declare Heroic Actions step, Bifur may take an Intelligence test.
 If passed, he may declare a Heroic Move that turn for free.

 </div>